hyoshioka0128/azure-devops-auth-samples/ManagedClientConsoleAppSample/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 - A user account in your **Azure AD** tenant.
-- A Azure DevOps account backed by your AAD tenant where your user account has access.
+- An Azure DevOps account backed by your AAD tenant where your user account has access.
 If you have an existing Azure DevOps account not connected to your AAD tenant follow these [steps to connect your AAD tenant to your Azure DevOps account](https://docs.microsoft.com/azure/devops/organizations/accounts/manage-azure-active-directory-groups-vsts?view=vsts&tabs=new-nav)

 To run this sample for a [Microsoft Account](https://account.microsoft.com/account) backed Azure DevOps account you will need: